isbg/isbg/README.md

 You have to start `spamd` with the `--allow-tell` option.

-On debian systems (debian and ubuntu), you have to edit `/etc/default/spamassassin` and replace:
+On Debian systems (Debian and Ubuntu), you have to edit `/etc/default/spamassassin` and replace:

 <pre>